The most important page on your website

 So, yes, the first page a user visits is critical.
 It’s possibly the first point of contact with your business.
 You need a good first impression and clear call to action (CTA) or you’re dead in the water.

 I won’t go into landing pages in depth here.
 That’s a conversation for another day.
+(NOTE: We spoke about proven methods to a high performing landing page on a latest AMM Mastercast.
+View it here.)

 But it is essential to focus on creating the best landing page you can.
 That means testing the format, images and copy to get the highest conversion rate (from visitor to free signup) you can.
 The better your conversion rate the more people will see your TYP.